Sepiida-VHL/helen-adhd-support/overview.md

 **Created by SepiidAI** | Version 0.0.0

 Helen is an AI-powered crisis intervention and emotional support application specifically designed for individuals with ADHD.
-The app provides evidence-based therapeutic support through a calming, stress-ball-like interface that adapts to ADHD attention patterns and emotional intensity.
+The app provides evidence-based therapeutic support through a calming, stress-ball-like interface that adapts to ADHD attention patterns and emotional intensity, with specialized support for Rejection Sensitive Dysphoria (RSD).

 ## 🎯 Core Mission

 Helen addresses the unique challenges ADHD individuals face during emotional overwhelm, providing immediate, accessible crisis support that works *with* ADHD brains rather than against them.
-The app combines ACT (Acceptance and Commitment Therapy), DBT (Dialectical Behavior Therapy), and Motivational Interviewing techniques in an ADHD-adapted framework.
+The app combines ACT (Acceptance and Commitment Therapy), DBT (Dialectical Behavior Therapy), and Motivational Interviewing techniques in an ADHD-adapted framework, with specialized interventions for RSD episodes.

 ## 🏗️ Application Architecture